-- Humourous Speech Contest – This is a 4.5 – 7.5 minute prepared speech designed to entertain and make people laugh.
+- Humorous Speech Contest – This is a 4.5 – 7.5 minute prepared speech designed to entertain and make people laugh.

 Participation is voluntary but many new members surprise themselves by entering and find it an invaluable experience.
-Any member may enter the Evaluation, Humourous and Tabletopics Competitions but to enter the International Speech Contest members must have completed their first six (6) speeches from the Competent Communicator manual.
+Any member may enter the Evaluation, Humorous and Table Topics Competitions but to enter the International Speech Contest members must have completed their first six (6) speeches from the Competent Communicator manual.